 International Law

-We take as a principle that ‘international law’ refers to either public or private international law as areas of practice; this briefing does not cover being a qualified lawyer overseas.
+We take as a principle that ‘international law’ refers to either public or private international law as areas of practice.
+This briefing does not cover being a qualified lawyer overseas.

 Public international law